raphaelvallat/pingouin/README.rst

 Integration with Pandas
 -----------------------

-Several functions of Pingouin can be used directly as :py:class:`pandas.DataFrame` methods.
+Several functions of Pingouin can be used directly as pandas DataFrame methods.
 Try for yourself with the code below:

 .. code-block:: python